CDLUC3/mrt-doc/next_steps.md

 ## Next Steps by Team Member

 - David
-  - Add custom logging to Store, Inv, Audit, Replic
-  - Java upgrade
   - Configure new 4byte character Wasabi node (as an alternate secondary node for new collections)
   - Resume Storage Admin Work
+  - Normalize JSON handling across services
+  - Dryad content cleanup
+  - SDSC storage migration
 - Mark
   - Add custom logging to Ingest
   - Allow ingest jobs to run on any server